redis/node-redis/README.md

 ## Performance

-Much effort has been spent to make `node_redis` as fast as possible for common operations.
+Much effort has been spent to make Node Redis as fast as possible for common operations.

 ```
 Mac mini (2018), i7-3.2GHz and 32gb memory